premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-28. Why it is recommended not to use Vector class in our code?
+24. Why is it recommended not to use the Vector class in our code?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)